Wiki · Concept · Last reviewed June 23, 2026

 Anthropic later extended the constitutional idea into classifier safeguards.
 Constitutional Classifiers use a written constitution to generate synthetic examples of allowed and disallowed content, then train input and output classifiers to block jailbreaks or harmful requests.

-In February 2025, Anthropic reported that its updated Constitutional Classifiers substantially reduced success rates for synthetic jailbreak prompts against a guarded Claude 3.5 Sonnet system, with a small measured increase in refusals and moderate additional compute overhead.
-Anthropic also reported that a public demo was eventually broken by participants, which matters: the method improved robustness but did not produce a permanent jailbreak-proof boundary.
+In February 2025, Anthropic reported that its updated Constitutional Classifiers substantially reduced success rates for synthetic jailbreak prompts against a guarded Claude 3.5 Sonnet system, with a 0.38 percentage-point measured increase in refusals on a sampled production-traffic comparison and 23.7 percent higher compute cost.
+The associated paper reported no universal jailbreak after more than 3,000 estimated red-team hours in one early setting.
+Anthropic later said a bug-bounty setting did find one universal jailbreak against the first-generation system.
+Both facts matter: the method improved robustness, but it did not make the boundary permanent.

 Why It Matters